marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

 - To complete this step, access your browser and navigate to `localhost:8001`.
 You should see the MarkLogic Server Admin interface.
-If you are unable to see the MarkLogic Server Admin Interface, see the Debugging section to gather more information about the cluster and potential errors.
+If you are unable to see the MarkLogic Server Admin interface, see the [Debugging](#Debugging) section to gather more information about the cluster and potential errors.

-- When you are finished, see the [Cleanup](##Cleanup) section in order to teardown the cluster when finished
+- When you are done, see the [Cleanup](##Cleanup) section in order to teardown the cluster when done.

 # Debugging
 This Debugging section contains useful commands to help debug a Kubernetes cluster running MarkLogic Server.
 Additional information and commands can be found here: https://kubernetes.io/docs/tasks/debug-application-cluster/debug-running-pod/